scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 * `endTime` is the Unix time when the delegator stops delegating (and staked AVAX is returned).
 * `stakeAmount` is the amount of nAVAX the delegator is staking.
 * `rewardAddress` is the address the validator reward goes to, if there is one.
+* `changeAddr` is the address any change will be sent to.
+If omitted, change is sent to one of the addresses controlled by the user.
 * `username` is the user that pays the transaction fee.
 * `password` is `username`'s password.
 * `txID` is the transaction ID